-Elderly patients with heart failure experience a variety of physical and emotional symptoms that can cause feelings of isolation, dependence and uncertainty including labored breathing, fatigue, swelling in the extremities, difficulty sleeping, depression and more.
+Older patients with heart disease experience a variety of physical and emotional symptoms that can cause feelings of isolation, dependence and uncertainty including labored breathing, fatigue, swelling in the extremities, difficulty sleeping, depression and more.
 Finding a physician that emphasizes abilities and independence as a part of your treatment plan can help you live more fully and more normally.

 If you are in an assisted living facility or a nursing home, the oversight provided by the physician who manages routine care within the facility and the treatment prescribed by your cardiologist must be coordinated.
 Each physician should be kept informed of all aspects of your health, your medications and your condition.